Cancer statistics in the UK

 Living beyond a cancer diagnosis

-However, there are some noticeable differences in age-standardised net survival rates between different cancer types, with melanoma of the skin recording the highest 1-year (98.0%) and 5-year (92.6%) age-standardised net survival rates and pancreatic cancer the lowest 1-year (27.7%) and 5-year (8.3%) survival among persons in England (reference vi).
+However, there are some noticeable differences in age-standardised net survival rates between different cancer types, with melanoma of the skin recording the highest 1-year (98.0%) and 5-year (92.6%) age-standardised net survival rates and pancreatic cancer the lowest 1-year (27.7%) and 5-year (8.3%) survival among persons in England (reference vii).

-While it is clearly good news that more people with cancer are living longer, progress can be a double-edged sword unless those living longer after cancer receive appropriate support.
-‘Throwing Light on the Consequences of Cancer and its Treatment’ (and the accompanying lay summary report ‘Cured – But at What Cost?’) reveals another vital aspect of the changing cancer story.
+‘Throwing Light on the Consequences of Cancer and its Treatment’ (and the accompanying lay summary report ‘Cured – But at What Cost?’) revealed another vital aspect of the changing cancer story.

 Times of need and cancer